rs239/schema/docs/source/datasets.rst

 Aging Drosophila Brain
 ~~~~~~~~~~~~~~~~~~~~~~

-This is sourced from `Davie et al.`_ (Cell 2018, `GSE 107451`_) and contains scRNA-seq data from a collection of fly brain cells along with each cell's age (in days).
-It is a useful dataset to explore a common scenario in multi-modal integration:  RNA-seq data against a 1-dimensional secondary modality.
+This is sourced from `Davie et al.`_ (*Cell* 2018, `GSE 107451`_) and contains scRNA-seq data from a collection of fly brain cells along with each cell's age (in days).
+It is a useful dataset for exploring a common scenario in multi-modal integration: scRNA-seq data aligned to a 1-dimensional secondary modality.

 .. code-block:: Python